-Our mission is to enrich the food landscape with authentic Latin cuisine that is simple and traditional, and help provide fair access to nutritious food.
+Our mission is to enrich the American food landscape with authentic Latin cuisine that is simple and traditional, and help provide fair access to nutritious food.
 We work to properly balance and portion meals and present them in a modern way while maintaining tradition and authentic tastes.

 We dedicate 5% of our profits to community projects that help provide fair access to food in areas with high wage disparity.
-We strive to provide a positive and inviting, family atmosphere for both customers and employees to discover and enjoy our food and culture.
+We strive to provide a positive and inclusive, family atmosphere for both customers and employees to discover and enjoy our food and culture.

 PasiÓn y TradiciÓn